-Geology and Mother Nature have combined to create a stunning setting for Falls Creek Fall State Park and have made for one of the most spectacularly scenic outdoor recreation areas in North America.
-Of all the topographical features to be enjoyed and appreciated, it’s the waterfalls of Falls Creek Falls Park that are the most breathtaking and they also present glorious panoramas from their overlooks.
+Geology and Mother Nature have combined to create a stunning setting at Falls Creek Fall State Park.
+It’s one of the most spectacularly scenic outdoor recreation areas in North America.
+Among its topographical features, the waterfalls of Falls Creek Falls Park stand out as the most breathtaking.
+These falls also offer glorious panoramas from their overlooks.

-The Park is centered on the upper Cane Creek Gorge which stretches for 15 miles from Cane Creek Cascades to Cane Creek’s mouth on the Caney Fork River.
-From its source on Little Mountain on the Eastern edge of the Cumberland Plateau it winds north dropping several hundred feet at various junctures and absorbs other lesser creeks along its course.
+The Park centers around the upper Cane Creek Gorge, stretching 15 miles from Cane Creek Cascades to the Caney Fork River.
+Originating on Little Mountain at the Eastern edge of the Cumberland Plateau, Cane Creek winds north.
+It drops several hundred feet at various junctures, absorbing other lesser creeks along its course.

-At various points where the creek and the plateau loses elevation, the stunning waterfalls of Falls Creek Park are formed including the eponymous waterfall which is the highest free-fall waterfall east of the Mississippi River.
+At points where the creek and plateau lose elevation, the stunning waterfalls of Falls Creek Park are formed.
+This includes the largest waterfall, the highest free-fall waterfall east of the Mississippi River.

 Cane Creek Cascades (45ft)